Bringing the Economics of Cloud Data Lakes to Everyone

-As we discussed in Part 1, cloud data lakes are much more scalable and cost-efficient than data warehouses, but to become pervasive and applicable to both technical and non-technical users, new approaches are required.
+As we discussed in this blog, cloud data lakes are much more scalable and cost-efficient than data warehouses, but to become pervasive and applicable to both technical and non-technical users, new approaches are required.
 In particular, query performance must be drastically improved while reducing the cloud infrastructure cost.
 Furthermore, to deliver self-service with appropriate security and governance, a semantic layer is required.
 In this section we explore some of Dremio’s innovations in these areas, as well as some of the capabilities we’re currently working on.

 Query performance is what makes or breaks a data consumer’s ability to use interactive BI tools.
 Without adequate performance, organizations have no choice but to copy data into data warehouses and create BI extracts (e.g., Tableau extracts) in order to make data accessible, leading to other problems of the data becoming stale, scripts being difficult to maintain, and a backlog of data engineering requests that can take weeks or even months to fulfill.